twuoy/video-content-miner-extension/README.md

 ## Screenshot
 <img src="docs/popup-result.png" />

-## Hot to Run
+# How to Run
 This project depends on [video-content-miner-server](https://github.com/twuoy/video-content-miner-server) project, please clone and start the server if you want to run this extension.

 ## Build
-Run following command to build the extension.
-The default API url is `http://localhost:50000/api`, you can change it by passing env variable `API_URL`.
+Run the following command to build the extension.
+Note that the default `video-content-miner-server` API url is `http://localhost:50000/api`, you can change it by passing env variable `API_URL`.

 ```shell
 yarn install